AustinHartman/auhar.com/_posts/2018-05-31-free-throws-and-randomness.md

 But to not exist at all, no way.
 I’ve played basketball.
 I know that feeling you get when you’ve hit a couple shots in a row.
-I thought that mental boost, the confidence, whatever it may be, must put you in some state of enhanced shot making ability.&lt;/p&gt;
+I thought that mental boost, the confidence, whatever it may be, must put you in some state of enhanced shot making ability.

-&lt;p&gt;I thought about where to begin and I decided I would settle on an analysis of free throw shooting.
+I thought about where to begin and I decided I would settle on an analysis of free throw shooting.
 I decided this is where I would start because of the simplicity of the free throw versus the complexity of analyzing in game shots.
 My thinking was a free throw is always taken